Ztaoufiq/device-tool-angular/README.md

 # device-tool-angular

-Manage the electronic devices of a space with FireBase
+Manage the electronic devices of a space with Angular 12 and FireBase